 The construction of the proposed SEF will generate increased levels of noise throughout the construction process, generated most predominately by pile driving, although other noises may be heard such as those generated by the transport or use of construction equipment.
 The applicant has provided a noise study which estimates the impacts of the construction of the facility.
 The applicant's noise study notes that at the source of the pile driving a potential 114 decibels per pile driver will be generated.
-This is a measurement from the driver itself; sound levels fall off due to distance from the receptor and any impediments between the receptor and the source.
 The noise study factors in the use of multiple pile drivers depending on location, and generates a heat map of the noise expected during the most intense period of construction noise which is estimated to be approximately 4 full days, after which the construction noise generated from this pile driving should drop off dramatically as the distances between any home and the location of the pile drivers is increased.
 Spotsylvania County's Noise Ordinance expressly exempts noise from construction, however conditions have been drafted to mitigate these noise impacts on neighboring residents.